-This salad is already a slight variation on the original recipe but I’ve found that the fun variations are in how you can use this salad (besides just eating it).
-If you’re in a hurry, you could always steam the sweet potatoes (but the roasting is really key to the flavor!)
+While this salad is already a slight variation of the original recipe, I’ve found that the best variations are in how you can use this salad (besides just eating it).
+One note, if you’re in a hurry, you could always steam the sweet potatoes.
+But roasting them is really key to bringing out the flavor!

-Tacos: Heat up a few tortillas, toss in this salad and top with avocado, cheese, and hot sauce.
+Tacos: Heat up a few tortillas, fill with this salad and top with avocado, cheese, and hot sauce.
 Instant dinner!

-Eggs: Make scrambled eggs or an omelette and use this salad as filling (I’d most likely leave out the pepitas).
+Eggs: Make scrambled eggs or an omelette and use this salad as filling (I recommend leaving out the pepitas for this variation).

-Grain Bowl: Top grains with this salad and then drizzle with an avocado cream sauce or a few dashes of hot sauce.
+Grain Bowl: Serve this salad atop grains.
+Then drizzle with an avocado cream sauce or a few dashes of hot sauce.

-Black Beans go hand in hand with sweet potatoes.
-It’s one of my favorite combinations for vegetarian Mexican food.
-The combination works perfectly in tacos, nachos, quesadillas, and enchiladas.
+Black beans go hand in hand with sweet potatoes.
+In fact, it’s one of my favorite combinations for vegetarian Mexican food.
+For example, the combination works perfectly in tacos, nachos, quesadillas, and enchiladas.
 A few examples:

 First published on June 6th, 2011.
 Last updated on January 14th, 2015.